Skip to main content

 Take a Free Practice Quiz Now

-PhlebotomySkills offers a free 10-question phlebotomy practice quiz covering all five ASCP PBT domains.
+PhlebotomySkills offers a free 10-question phlebotomy practice quiz covering the material on the NHA CPT and ASCP PBT.
 Each question includes a full rationale explaining the correct answer and why common wrong answers are wrong.

-The free quiz gives you a real sense of ASCP-style question structure and your current readiness.
-When you’re ready for full-length practice, our Exam Simulator includes 150+ questions across all domains with performance analytics by domain, so you can see exactly where you’re strong and where to focus next.
+The free quiz gives you a real sense of exam-style question structure and your current readiness.
+When you’re ready for full-length practice, our Exam Simulator draws on a 330+ question bank across all domains with performance analytics by domain, so you can see exactly where you’re strong and where to focus next.

 Start the free practice quiz, no account required.
 Or jump straight to the full exam simulator if you’re serious about passing on the first try.